-Deferred Action for Childhood Arrivals, also known as DACA, is an immigration policy that grants certain undocumented immigrants who entered the US before turning 16 years old and have been in the US since January 1, 2010, a legal right to stay in the United States without facing deportation.
+Deferred Action for Childhood Arrivals, also known as DACA, is an immigration policy that grants certain undocumented immigrants who entered the US, a legal right to stay in the United States without facing deportation.
 Upon approval of a DACA application, the DACA recipient will be permitted to legally stay in the United States and apply for employment authorization for a period of 3 years, subject to renewal.
 DACA does not grant any immigration status or a path to citizenship.
 In limited situations, temporary travel outside the United States may be approved for DACA recipients.

 What is “Deferred Action”?